AxeBearDev/php-magic/readme.md

 public __get(string $name): mixed
 ```

-To hook into this event, register one or more handlers using the `$this->onGet($pattern, Closure ...$handlers)` method.
+To hook into this event, register one or more handlers using the `$this->onMagicGet($pattern, Closure ...$handlers)` method.
 The closure should expect a `MagicGetEvent` instance as its parameter.

 ### [\_\_set](https://www.php.net/manual/en/language.oop5.overloading.php#object.set)